SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 sudo ip addr add dev bat0 $IP_ADDRESS$ sudo ip link set dev bat0 up
 </pre>
+If there is an error message.
+Restart the device and then run the script line by line to figure out which part is giving the error.
 ### Fill In the Details
 - \$NIC\$ -  The name of your wireless interface the host is using
 - \$IP\_ADDRESS\$ - The IP address you will give for your BATMAN host.
 We recommend using something memorable over the usual 192.168.x.x.